9beach/mpv-config/README.md

 This script gives mpv the capability to copy and paste file paths and URLs.

-I made a little change to the original code.
+I made a little change to the original code:

 1. Changed `mac_copy = 'pbcopy'` to `mac_copy = 'LC_CTYPE=UTF-8 pbcopy'`.
 2. While copying, it copies idle text (writing quote) from `ModernX` in idle state.